Winter tyres and snow socks

 Article 2 of 2

-Snow socks are a useful alternative to winter tyres.
-Here we explain how snow socks work and how to use them, and also reveal the best we’ve tested.
+Snow socks are a useful, cheaper alternative to winter tyres.
+Here we explain how snow socks work and when you can – and can't – use them

-So should you buy snow socks, and which ones work best?
+So should you buy snow socks?
 Here’s everything you need to know.

 Why buy snow socks for your car?

-Snow socks are not a substitute for winter tyres, but they can help you get home after an unexpected snowfall, or get you moving off your driveway until you reach a gritted surface or a more major road that has been cleared.
+Snow socks can help you get home after an unexpected snowfall, or get you moving off your driveway until you reach a gritted surface or a more major road that has been cleared.
+However, they are not a substitute for winter tyres.

-The idea is that you keep them in your boot, then when you get stuck you simply slip them over your car's driven wheels and drive on.
+The idea is, you keep your snowsocks in your boot, then when you get stuck you simply slip them over your car's driven wheels and drive on.
 Once you're clear of the hazard, you take them off again.

-Snow socks are a user-friendly substitute for snow chains and vary in price, but are typically available from around £30-£60 per pair – or around a quarter of the cost of a pair of winter tyres.
+Snow socks are a user-friendly substitute for snow chains and vary in price.
+They are typically available from roughly £50 per pair – or around a quarter of the cost of a pair of winter tyres.

 How do you fit snow socks?

 As long as you can fit your hand between the top of the tyre and the wheel arch, you should be able to fit a snow sock fairly easily.
-You'll need to move the car back and forwards slightly to get each sock fully over the tyre.
+You'll need to move the car back and forwards slightly – either by (gently) driving or getting a passenger to help by pushing it – to get each sock fully over the tyre.

 How do snow socks work?